 North Dakota State University offers students a philosophy curriculum that may be approached either as a philosophy-ethics major and a philosophy/humanities minor.

-People have always had fundamental questions about the world in which they live.
-Among a wide variety of practical topics, they wondered about truth, knowledge, morality, goodness, or life’s meaning.
-By means of dialogue, logic, and critical and creative thought, philosophers have trailblazed pathways to wisdom and an understanding of the human condition, which not only helps our students live more fulfilled lives but makes them more competitive in their careers.
+People have always had fundamental questions about the world in which they live, such as what is truth, knowledge, morality, goodness, or life’s meaning?
+By means of dialogue, logic, critical reasoning, and creative thought, philosophers have trailblazed pathways to practical wisdom and an understanding of the human condition, which not only helps our students live more fulfilled lives but makes them more competitive in their careers.

 - Dennis Cooley

 - Adam Taylor

 The philosophy-humanities major consists of 32 semester credits: 21 required and 11 elective credits, which can be independent studies, complete the major.